abd123482/Flappy-Bird-Game/README.md

 ---
 ## Running The Game
-first you must install node js from here : https://nodejs.org/fr/download then press in your keyboard to windows + R then terminal will open then write this instructions into your terminal :
+first you must install node js from here : https://nodejs.org/fr/download then install git from here : https://git-scm.com/downloads/win then open git and write thess instructions into your git :

 # ✅ Method 1: Run in Development Mode
 ### 1. Clone the repository